Act Now to Save Headaches – and Costs – Later

 Document retention is a key factor during EBP audits.
 Make sure you know which documents you are required to keep on file.
 For example, required documentation includes meeting minutes from any meeting where the EBP was discussed.
 Consider consulting the Employee Retirement Income Security Act of 1974 (ERISA), which lays out specific requirements regarding the detailed records that need to be kept for an EBP.

 Adherence to plan requirements and DOL rules is key to ensuring that your employees’ retirement plan assets are safe and properly documented.
-Contact your Adams Brown advisor with any questions you may have about your organization’s employee benefit plan.
+Contact an Adams Brown advisor with any questions you may have about your organization’s employee benefit plan.